nginx/unit-docs/source/installation.rst

     The default value is :samp:`unit.pid`.

 --state=directory
     Directory path for Unit's state storage.
+It contains runtime configuration, certificates, and other records; if you migrate your installation, simply copy the entire directory.

     .. warning::

-       Unit state includes its runtime configuration, certificates, and other private records.
-It can be copied as is when you migrate your Unit installation; however, mind that it contains sensitive data and must be available only to :samp:`root` with :samp:`700` permissions.
+       Unit state includes sensitive data; it must be owned by :samp:`root` with :samp:`700` permissions.

     The default value is :samp:`state`.